Birds Florida

 Long-billed Dowitcher With Mottled Brown Plumage And Very Long Straight Beak Probing Mudflats For Food

-These Migratory Birds Pass Through Florida During Spring And Fall Migrations Stopping At Wetlands Tidal Flats And Estuaries To Refuel Their Foraging Style Is So Distinctive That It’s Often The First Clue To Their Identity.
+These Migratory Birds Pass Through Florida During Spring And Fall Stopping At Wetlands Tidal Flats And Estuaries To Feed And Rest.
+Their Distinctive Foraging Motion Makes Them Easy To Identify Among Other Florida Birds With Long Beaks A True Reward For Birdwatchers Who Know Where To Look.

 Little Blue Heron